grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

   Browse to http://localhost:3003/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/

-  Refer to ./docs/README.md "Content guidelines" for more information about building these docs.
+  Refer to ./docs/README.md "Content guidelines" for more information about editing and building these docs.

 aliases:
   - ../../panels/reference-transformation-functions/